Improved performance guarantees for Tukey's median: Main results

 where $X\sim N(0,I_d)$.
-This result is known, for example see \citep[][page 296]{masse2002asymptotics}.
-We will also need the following estimate on the rate of convergence of $W_n$ to $W$. \begin{lemma} For every $C>0$, there exists $C_1>0$ such that for all $n>C_1 \,R$, one can construct on the same probability space independent random vectors $X_1,\ldots,X_n$ with standard normal distribution and a Brownian bridge $G$ such that
+A important observation is the fact that the trajectories of $W(z)$ are concave with probability $1$, as $W(z)$ is just the Legendre-Fenchel transformation of the Brownian bridge $G(v)$ -- in other words, $W(z)$ is the infimum of a family of linear functions, which is always concave.
+We will need the following estimate on the rate of convergence of $W_n$ to $W$. \begin{lemma} For every $C>0$, there exists $C_1>0$ such that for all $R\geq 1$, $n>C_1(R+d)^2$, one can construct on the same probability space independent random vectors $X_1,\ldots,X_n$ with standard normal distribution and a Brownian bridge $\{G(v), \ \|v\|_2=1\}$ such that